 Epstein-Barr virus (herpesvirus type 4) causes infectious mononucleosis Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more and may be involved in certain cancers (such as nasopharyngeal cancer Nasopharyngeal Cancer Nasopharyngeal cancers are cancers originating at the back of the nasal passage, from above the soft palate to the upper part of the throat.
-People often develop lumps in their neck or may have... read more , Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is a very fast-growing non-Hodgkin lymphoma that originates from B cells (B lymphocytes).
-Lymphomas (see also Overview of Lymphoma) are cancers of a specific type of white blood... read more , and Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more ).
+People often develop lumps in their neck or may have... read more , Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is a very fast-growing non-Hodgkin lymphoma, a cancer of white blood cells that originates from B cells (B lymphocytes).
+Lymphomas (see also Overview of Lymphoma) are cancers... read more , and Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more ).

 Cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more (herpesvirus type 5) is a cause of serious infections in newborns and in people with a weakened immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more .
 It can also cause symptoms similar to infectious mononucleosis Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more in people with a healthy immune system.